 Interest on debts incurred for business purposes are deductible.

-Interest paid on loans obtained from non-resident financial institutions and other approved entities is deductible and not subject to withholding tax (WHT) unless the interest rate is higher than the referential interest rate established by the CBE.
+Interest paid on loans obtained from non-resident financial institutions and other approved entities is deductible and not subject to withholding tax (WHT) unless the interest rate is higher than the referential interest rate established by the ECB.
 In such cases, the excess is subject to 25% WHT (in all cases where a 25% WHT is applicable, please refer to the Withholding taxes section for more information).

 Interest paid for loans granted by a non-registered related party are subject to WHT at 25% over the gross amount.